godj1001/react-template/README.md

+# groove react template
+this is a react template project created by groove-cli .

 # React template
-this is a simple template for react + tsx , you can use it by groove-cli for init project.

-you also can use it by git
+## Start
 ```
 npm run start
 ```